 Annual accounts report on the financial activity of a company during each financial year.
 Accounts must be prepared every year for Companies House and HMRC.

 Annual confirmation statements should be filed at Companies House at least once every 12 months.
-The purpose of the statement is to confirm (and update where necessary) key company details on a certain date:
+The purpose of the statement is to confirm (and update where necessary) key company details on a certain date, including:

-- People with significant control of the company
+- People with significant control (PSCs) of the company